IBM-Cloud/terraform-provider-ibm/website/docs/r/network_gateway_vlan_association.html.markdown

 ---
 layout: "ibm"
-page_title: "IBM: network_gateway_vlan_attachment"
+page_title: "IBM: network_gateway_vlan_association"
-sidebar_current: "docs-ibm-resource-network-gateway-vlan-attachment"
+sidebar_current: "docs-ibm-resource-network-gateway-vlan-association"
 description: |-
-  Manages attach and detach of VLAN to Gateway.
+  Manages association and dis-association of VLAN to Gateway.
 ---

-# ibm\_network_gateway_vlan_attachment
+# ibm\_network_gateway_vlan_association

 Provide a resource to associate a VLAN with a network gateway.
 The VLANs can be disassociated or updated later to be bypassed or routed.